Introduction: Atlas Scientific EZO ORP Calibration Procedure

 b) Remove the soaker bottle and rinse off the ORP probe.

-c) Insert the probe directly into the calibration solution bottle (in this case the 225mV solution).
-Stir is around to remove trapper air.
-Let the probe sit in the calibration solution until the readings stabilize (small movement from one reading to the next is normal).
+c) Remove the top of the ORP 225mV calibration solution pouch.
+Insert the ORP probe directly into the pouch, and let the probe sit in the calibration solution until the readings stabilize (small movement from one reading to the next is normal).

 d) Once the readings have stabilized send the command cal,225